-The THSEB is sponsored annually by the Department of Philosophy and the UT Humanities Center and has been made possible by the continued involvement of students, faculty, and administrators from schools across East Tennessee, volunteers, and by generous financial support from Home Federal Bank.
+The THSEB is sponsored annually by the Department of Philosophy and the UT Humanities Center.
+The event is made possible by the continued involvement of students, faculty, and administrators from schools across East Tennessee and volunteers.

 At its heart, the THSEB is a discussion, not a debate.
 Teams are not required to choose opposing sides, nor is the goal to “win” arguments by belittling other teams or their positions.
 This focus on engagement, reasoning, and critical dialogue has many benefits for student learning, including honing skills which are proven to boost standardized testing performance, and which are explicitly targeted by Tennessee educational standards.
 Additionally, the event encourages social and intellectual interactions that are crucial to a functioning democracy, namely, the consideration of other, often competing, perspectives when making moral judgments and decisions.

-Semi-Finalists – Oak Ridge High School & Pigeon Forge High School
+Semi-Finalists – Bearden High School & Webb School of Knoxville

-The ninth annual Tennessee High School Ethics Bowl will be held on Saturday, February 3, 2018 at Knoxville’s Holiday Inn at World’s Fair Park.
-It is a full day event, with a light breakfast and lunch provided for all participations.
-All participating teams will be guaranteed at least five matches during the course of the day.
+The THSEB is a full day event, and all participating teams will be guaranteed at least five matches during the course of the day.
 No prior experience with philosophy is expected or necessary to participate in the THSEB, and we are always happy to welcome new teams to the competition.

-The THSEB will provide coaches with detailed informational packets (including information on the basics of ethical reasoning), conduct a coaches' clinic in late October, and can also send liaisons to visit participating schools upon request, in order to assist with preparation for the event.
-We are here to provide whatever we reasonably can to ensure the readiness and competitiveness of your team, and look forward to working with participating faculty and students!
+The THSEB provides coaches with detailed informational packets (including information on the basics of ethical reasoning) and, upon request, meet with you or your team virtually to go over the event details and expectations, answering any questions you might have.
+We also offer a program that provides a volunteer to visit your practices to help provide feedback and offer additional perspectives on the cases – this year all visits will be conducted virtually.
+We are here to provide whatever we reasonably can to ensure the readiness and competitiveness of your team and look forward to working with participating faculty and students!

-For more information on the Ethics Bowl program, please direct all inquiries to THSEB@utk.edu
+If there are any questions or for more information regarding the Ethics Bowl program, please don’t hesitate to e-mail us at THSEB@utk.edu.